 Check out our Events Calendar, and grab a seat at the table to learn a new skill; a natural dye artist will show you how to create the perfect color from plants growing along NYC sidewalks.
 Or, perhaps it’s a Brooklyn Beekeeper who’ll inspire a new hobby.
 We bring in a rotating roster of our favorite innovative instructors who teach our core workshops throughout the year; Intro to Urban Agriculture, Beekeeping, Mushroom Cultivation and Floral Design are always popping up on the calendar, among others!
 Brooklyn Grange is committed to making sure all members of our community can attend workshops regardless of income level.
-Please scroll down for more info on our new scholarship program.
+Please scroll down for more info on our scholarship program.

-– SUMMER 2018 LINE UP –
+– SUMMER 2019 LINEUP —

-Farmer for a Day | June 10, 10:00 AM - 12:00 PM
+Farmer for a Day: Hands on Rooftop Farming, Long Island City | September 8, 9:30 AM - 12:00 PM

 More workshops are added all the time so watch this space for updates!